yesnik/symfony-guides/validation.md

 ```

 Symfony's validation is interesting because you don't apply the validation rules to the form.
-You apply them to your class via *annotations*.
+You apply them to your class via PHP attributes or annotations (PHP < 8.0).

 See [supported constraints](https://symfony.com/doc/current/validation.html#supported-constraints).